quickgrid/paper-implementations/pytorch/ddim/README.md

 **Newest version available here, https://github.com/quickgrid/pytorch-diffusion.**

-Annotated implementation of DDIM (Denoising Diffusion Implicit Model).
+Implementation of DDIM (Denoising Diffusion Implicit Model).
+Training noise steps `T` can be large like `T = 1000`.
+Compared to DDPM, DDIM can generate good samples fast in less number of steps.
+For example, DDIM can generate quality sample in 20 to 50 steps where DDPM may need 500 or more steps based on training noise steps.

 ### Results